iegomez/mosquitto-go-auth/README.md

 ### Intro

 This is an authentication and authorization plugin for [mosquitto](https://mosquitto.org/), a well known open source MQTT broker.
-It's written (almost) entirely in Go: it uses cgo to expose mosquitto's auth plugin needed functions, but internally just calls Go to get everything done.
+It's written (almost) entirely in Go: it uses `cgo` to expose mosquitto's auth plugin needed functions, but internally just calls Go to get everything done.

 It is greatly inspired in [jpmens'](https://github.com/jpmens) [mosquitto-auth-plug](https://github.com/jpmens/mosquitto-auth-plug).

-It was intended for use with [brocaar's](https://github.com/brocaar) [Loraserver project](https://www.loraserver.io/), and thus Files, Postgres and JWT backends were the first to be developed, but more have been added.
 These are the backends that this plugin implements right now:

 * Files
 * PostgreSQL